fheng/golang-intro/chapter-six.md

 }

 ```
-So our func will execute within another goroutine.

 ## Channels

 If you want to communicate something from one executing goroutine to another, you should use a channel.
+They allow diffrent routines
+to synchronise at a given point.

 ### Creating a channel
 To make a new channel you use the builtin make command just like a map